cdeweyx/Hitchhikers-Guide-Machine-Learning/README.md

-# Hitchhikers Guide to Machine Learning in Python
+# The Hitchhiker's Guide to Machine Learning in Python

 ### Goal
 My goal is to explain and implement fundamental machine learning algorithms in a clear and concise way using Python.
 If I am successful then you will walk away with a little better understanding of the algorithms or at the very least some code to serve as a jumping off point when you go to try them out for yourself.